-FIG. 5 (A) Open and (B) Closed Piston Sampler Assembly, Single Tube System reused after proper cleaning and decontamination.
-Plastic liners should be disposed of properly after use.
+FIG. 5 (A) Open and (B) Closed Piston Sampler Assembly, Single Tube System

 7.3.7 Sample Containers-Sample containers should be prescribed according to the anticipated use of the sample specimen.
 Samples taken for chemical testing may require decontaminated containers with specific preservatives.
 Practice D 3694 provides information on some of the special containers and preservation techniques required (1, 2).
 These containers generally will be decontaminated to specific criteria.
 Samples for geotechnical testing require certain minimum volumes and specific handling techniques.
 Practice D 4220 offers guidance for sample handling of samples submitted for physical testing.